kinde-oss/kinde-elixir-sdk-generator/README.md

 ## Overview

-This generator creates an SDK in elixir that can authenticate to Kinde using the Authorization Code grant or the Authorization Code with PKCE grant via the [OAuth 2.0 protocol](https://oauth.net/2/).
+This generator creates an SDK in Elixir that can authenticate to Kinde using the Authorization Code grant or the Authorization Code with PKCE grant via the [OAuth 2.0 protocol](https://oauth.net/2/).
 It can also access the [Kinde Management API](https://kinde.com/api/docs/#kinde-management-api) using the client credentials grant.

 Also, see the SDKs section in Kinde’s [contributing guidelines](https://github.com/kinde-oss/.github/blob/main/.github/CONTRIBUTING.md).

 ## Usage

 ### Initial set up

 1. Clone the repository to your machine: